 The first step in applying for a GI is to form what is known as a Geographical Indication Association with the Ministry of Interior.
-Producers groups, operators, institutions and other interested parties wishing to obtain a GI must form such a non-profit association and deposit their statute with the Ministry of Commerce.
-The association itself, rather than its individual members, is the applicant and owner of the GL231 Aside from applying for and owning the GI, the primary role of the association is to ensure that its members comply with the book of specifications and other legal requirements.
-At present, two associations have been established - the Association for the Promotion of Kampong Speu Palm Sugar and the Kampot Pepper Promotion Association.
+Producers' groups, operators, institutions and other interested parties wishing to obtain a GI must form such a non-profit association and deposit their statute with the Ministry of Commerce.
+The association itself, rather than its individual members, is the applicant and owner of the GL241 Aside from applying for and owning the GI, the primary role of the association is to ensure that its members comply with the book of specifications and other legal requirements.

 Once the association is established, an application for registration can be filed with the Ministry of Commerce.
-The application shall consist of the relevant government form either in Khmer or English, the book of specifications, a sample of the
+The application shall consist of the relevant government form either in Khmer or English, the book of specifications, a sample of the product and a receipt of the filing fee.242 Following the filing of the application, the Ministry of Commerce verifies that it satisfies the necessary requirements and will notify the applicant within forty-five days.243 If the application is deemed deficient, the applicant has six months to rectify the issues identified or otherwise respond to the Registrar, otherwise the application will be deemed abandoned.